Monday 24 March 1941

 |Indian artillery troops at Keren, 1941.|

-Much further south, the British complete the reoccupation of British Somaliland - whose conquest in August 1940 was the one real Italian military achievement of the war.
+Much further south, the British Army completed the reoccupation of British Somaliland - whose conquest in August 1940 was the one real Italian military achievement of the war.

 RAF ace James Lacey, flying a Supermarine Spitfire Mk II fighter, damages a German fighter.